Octavius-Dante/Arthelais/ex_13/Readme.md

 </br>

 > [!IMPORTANT]
-> One way or Two way model the model the data change happens wont be reflected to the file without an exclusive logic only the buffer is manipulated
+> One way or Two way model, the model data change happens in the view wont be reflected to the file without an exclusive logic only the buffer is manipulated

 </br>